merivale/victor/docs/about.md

 > Philosophers before Frege assumed ... that what a speaker knows [when he knows a language] is a kind of code.
 Concepts are coded into words and thoughts, which are compounded out of concepts, into sentences, whose structure mirrors, by and large, the complexity of the thoughts.
 We need language, on this view, only because we happen to lack the faculty of telepathy, that is, of the direct transmission of thoughts.
 Communication is thus essentially like the use of a telephone: the speaker codes his thought in a transmissible medium, which is then decoded by the hearer.
 The whole analytical school of philosophy is founded on the rejection of this conception, first clearly repudiated by Frege.

 I happen to think that Frege's arguments on this score were rather weak, or at the very least that he and his successors are guilty of having thrown the baby out with the bathwater.
 For present purposes, however, it suffices to point out that the code analogy itself does not entail anything about the metaphysics of linguistic information, beyond the fact that it exists, and that it is logically distinct from the signals that are used to transmit it, both points that Frege himself accepted.
-(What Frege denied was that information was a psychological phenomenon, insisting that "thoughts" were mind-independent abstract entities belonging neither to the physical nor to the mental world.
-On another occasion, the more naturalistic view of information as a fundamentally psychological affair would merit serious reconsideration.
-But for now, happily, I can set aside any such controversy.)
 While these are admittedly substantial claims, and as such the potential subject of philosophical dispute, they are comparatively uncontroversial.
 If some argument in support of them is wanted, meanwhile, I offer the standard Quinean defence: the theory is effective, and the postulation of messages as distinct from sentences is necessary for the theory.

 What is most significant about the code analogy, from a philosophical point of view, is not so much the distinction between signal and information, between sentence and message, as the relationship that it posits between these two sides of the communicative coin.
 The standard formal approach in contemporary philosophy is to model natural languages---like the artificial logical languages of Frege and his successors---as functions from signs to what is signified.
 As David Lewis puts it: